nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/EDIT.md

     // Get animals from API when component initializes useEffect(() => {
         getAnimals()
+        getLocations()
     }, [])

-    // Once providers state is updated, determine the animal (if edit) useEffect(() => {
+    // Once provider state is updated, determine the animal (if edit) useEffect(() => {
         getAnimalInEditMode()
     }, [animals])